 How long does FINRA arbitration take?

-According to 2024 FINRA data, the average case duration is 12.5 months from filing to resolution.
-However, many cases settle through mediation before reaching a hearing.
-FINRA mediation achieved an 87% settlement rate in 2024.
+As shown in the FINRA arbitration statistics above, the overall average case duration is 11.9 months from filing to resolution.
+Cases that proceed to an in-person evidentiary hearing average 16.8 months.
+However, many cases settle through mediation before reaching a hearing — among cases that proceeded to FINRA mediation in 2024, 86% settled, meaning both parties agreed to a resolution.
 Complex cases or those involving multiple parties may take longer.

 What percentage of investors win their FINRA arbitration cases?